 Of course, behind all this is the fact that products and standards change over time.
 In Canada we have US parts which are Imperial, and other things which are metric.
 They don’t match.
 I suspect this was the case with the chandelier because the plate which bridges the electrical box in the ceiling cavity was too long for the box.
 The holes which are supposed to be standard, and to match up to what you screw the plate onto, also did not match.
 The holes were in different places.
 All in all there was a LOT of fussing, fudging, and back and forth.

 Back and forth can be particularly painful when you are up and down a ladder screwing and unscrewing things which don’t seem to fit.
-There is a reason why electricians get repetitive injuries from all that screwing around.
+There is a reason why electricians get injuries from all that repetitive action.

 In my case, it was fortunate that I peruse flea markets and garage sales.
 I have a small set of taps (imperial) from such a garage sale, that was sitting in the back of a drawer.
 I had to put the taps to use when I had to drill NEW holes in the plate to match with what was in the ceiling, and then to thread the holes with the proper configuration that would match the screws.